tshepang/blog/content/'Advice to Aspiring Nanotechnologists' by Eric Drexler.md

-The great Eric Drexler offers [extensive guidance] for those considering studying towards molecular nanotech, and that quote is most relevant to me, since I\'m doing software and all.
+The great Eric Drexler offers [extensive guidance] for those considering studying towards molecular nanotech, and that quote is most relevant to me, since I'm doing software and all.

 The end-notes, where he encourages supreme rigour and discipline, would scare most away.
 This appears to be a demanding career.